jthieffry/asaca-notes/Advanced EC2.md

 * CloudWatch is the service used for Metrics.
 * Cloudwatch Logs is a subset of the above and is used specifically for logs.
 * However, neither capture natively data inside an instance.
 Cloudwatch agent + its perms / config are required.

+## EC2 Placement Groups

+* Three types: cluster, spread and partition.
+* Cluster:
+ - All EC2 instances are in the same rack.
+Sometimes same host.
+ - ONE AZ ONLY
+ - Can span VPC peers but impact performance.
+ - Requires supported instance type.
+ - Recommended: use the same instance type.
+ - Recommended: launch all instances in the cluster at the same time.
+ - 10Gps single stream perf between instances in the cluster (vs 5 by default).
+ - Use cases: perf, fast speed, low latency.
+* Spread:
+ - Provide infra isolation.
+ - Each instance runs from a different rack.
+ - Each rack has its own network and power source.
+ - 7 instances per AZ (hard limit).
+ - Not supported for dedicated instances or hosts.
+ - Use case: small number of critical instances that need to be kept separated from each others.
+* Partition Placement Groups
+ - 7 partitions per AZ.
+ - Instances can be placed in a specific partition.
+ - ...or auto placed.
+ - Great for topology aware apps.
+Ex: HDFS, HBase, Cassandra.
+ - Contain the impact of failure to part of an application.